-Oriental Poppy features bold orange round flowers with burgundy eyes at the ends of the stems from early to mid summer.
+Princess Victoria Louise Poppy features bold salmon round flowers with black eyes at the ends of the stems from early to mid summer.
 The flowers are excellent for cutting.
 Its deeply cut ferny leaves remain forest green in colour throughout the season.